How To Improve Drainage In Potted Plants

 What Can I Add To Soil To Improve Drainage?

-As we have discussed, traditional soil is not ideal for adequate drainage.
-It holds onto water and makes it difficult for you to aerate the soil in a small container.
+As discussed, traditional soil is not ideal for adequate drainage.
+It holds onto water, making it challenging to aerate the soil in a small container.

-• Peat moss is a fibrous material that can hold a lot of water and release it to your plants as needed.
-It's super light but does the job wicking away the water.
+- Peat moss is a fibrous material that can hold a lot of water and release it to your plants as needed.
+It's super light but does a good job of wicking away the water.

-• Perlite is a material composed of volcanic glass that is heated to expand many times its original size.
-The result is a lightweight product that porous, absorbing the water in your plant container
+- Perlite is a material composed of volcanic glass heated to expand many times its original size.
+The result is a lightweight, porous product that absorbs the water in your plant container.

 What Can I Put In The Bottom Of A Planter For Drainage?

-You might think that a layer of rocks at the bottom of your plant container is the perfect choice for improving drainage.
-But we did the research, and it’s learned it’s not a good choice at all.
+You might think a layer of rocks at the bottom of your plant container is the perfect choice for improving drainage.
+But it’s not a good choice!

-The main reason that rocks or any similar material don’t improve your drainage is that they don’t soak up the water.
-Rocks sit in the container and wait to take on what water your soil releases.
-And, that’s assuming the soil drains.
+Rocks or any similar material don’t improve drainage because they don’t soak up water.
+Rocks sit in the container and wait to take on what water your soil releases—and that’s assuming the soil drains.

 Will Adding Sand To Soil Improve Drainage?